Obama White House statements on domestic terrorist attacks

 compiled by Wm.
 Robert Johnston

-Since January 2009, nine terrorist attacks within the United States have resulted in 24 fatalities and 74 injuries (apart from casualties among the attackers).
+Since January 2009, 32 terrorist attacks within the United States have resulted in 83 fatalities and 402 injuries (apart from casualties among the attackers).
+These are considered terrorist attacks based on the declared political/religious motivations of the attackers and/or the attackers' affiliations with organizations and/or individuals advocating politically-motivated violence.
+Of these 31 attacks, President Obama has:

 11:00 AM EDT 31 May 2009: one doctor killed (George Tiller) in shooting attack at Reformation Lutheran Church, Wichita, Kansas.